ELC1123/Cache-Simulation-Project/README.md

 | Set 7 |    7    |    15    |    23    |    63    |

     Then, MM blocks 1 to 15 will be inserted and will all result in hits, so only the age of the cache block will change.
-    Then, MM blocks 16 to 22 will be inserted and will all result in misses, replacing the most recently used cache blocks in Set 0 to 6 of Block 1.
+    Then, MM blocks 16 to 22 will be inserted and will all result in misses, replacing Block 1 in Sets 0 to 6.

 |       | Block 0 | Block 1 | Block 2 | Block 3 |
 | :-----: | :-------: | :-------: | :-------: | :-------: |